Located in Central North Carolina

 Vaccines and De-Worming:

 Below is a table so that you can write down when the vaccines/boosters/medications were given and when the next ones will be due.
 Remember, some of these will vary depending on where you live and the pest/animals/insects in your region.
 All puppies will need the core vaccines, Distemper/Parvo and Rabies, no matter where you live.
 Your vet will help guide you in making your decisions of what to give your puppy and what not to give.
-If you 'don't have deer/ticks/Lyme's disease, then you most likely will not need to give a tick preventative.
+If you don't have deer/ticks/Lyme's disease, then you most likely will not need to give a tick preventative.
 I do NOT give my dogs the Lepto vaccine or the Lyme vaccines.
-These vaccines run a higher risk of bad reactions with Havanese.
-My dogs do not drink stagnant water that foxes, raccoons, outdoor vermin or deer that has been peed in, nor do I have deer in my area.
+These vaccines run a higher risk of bad reactions with Havanese, but sometimes the benefits outweigh the risk.
+My dogs do not drink stagnant water that foxes, raccoons, outdoor vermin or deer have peed in, nor do I have deer in my area.
 I have not seen a tick in over 19 years at my house.
+Part of that reason I believed is because I treat my yard in the fall and in the spring for pests.
 Below, is an example of a vaccine schedule for a litter.
 The gray boxes are the vaccines and medications you need to give your puppy with your vet's recommended times.